aidanreilly/owncloud_qs/installing/configuring_mariadb.md

 	systemctl enable mariadb
 ```

 4. Create a database for ownCloud files.
-Log in to the MariaDB database engine:
+Log in to the MariaDB database engine.

 ```shell
 	mysql -u root -p
 ```
-Create a database, and add an admin user:
+Create a database, and add an admin user.
 ```
 	MariaDB [(none)]> CREATE DATABASE ownCloud_db;
 	MariaDB [(none)]> GRANT ALL ON ownCloud_db.* TO 'owncloud_admin'@'localhost' IDENTIFIED BY 'YourStrongP@ssword';